jfrazx/surrogate/README.md

 | runOnBail?     | RunOnBail \| RunOnBail[]       |      n/a      | Functions to run in the event of handler bailing.                                                                       |
 | priority?      | number                         |       0       | Used to determine the order in which handlers are executed.
 Larger numbers have higher priority                         |

+`useContext` option defaults to the current instance.
+Specifying context should be `surrogate` will allow hooks in the pipeline to trigger additional hooks.
+This can be extraordinarily useful but has the potential to cause recursive loops.

 #### RunCondition

-A RunCondition is a function that receives `RunConditionParameters`, which includes [CommonParameters](###-CommonParameters) and returns a boolean indicating if the current handler should be executed(`true`) or skipped(`false`).
+A RunCondition is a function that receives `RunConditionParameters`, which includes [CommonParameters](#-CommonParameters) and returns a boolean indicating if the current handler should be executed(`true`) or skipped(`false`).
 All run conditions are executed synchronously and all conditions must be true for the handler to execute.

 | Property                    | Member Of              | Type    | Description                                         |
 | --------------------------- | ---------------------- | ------- | --------------------------------------------------- |